Your ALS doctor or care team can help you determine

 - Have a slow vital capacity (SVC) of at least 55% at the time of screening

-- Be taking a stable dose of riluzole and/or edaravone at the time of screening if you choose to use these medications during the course of the PHOENIX trial (Participants are not allowed to start riluzole or edaravone therapy during the trial)
+- If you are taking riluzole and/or edaravone as medication for ALS before the start of the trial you should be taking a stable dose at the time of screening and you may continue to take this medication during this trial (Participants are not allowed to start riluzole or edaravone therapy during the trial)

 - Does not need a tracheostomy or permanent assisted ventilation (PAV: > 22 hours of assisted ventilation daily for > 7 days)